DevelopersTopHat/react-native-dojo/README.md

 ```

 2. Add the onPress functionality to the plus button so that when you press it, it calls the reducer with the ADD_TO_CART action.
-You can reference part 4 of the button component section to see how to call the redux function.
+You should have already done this in step 4 of Excersise 2.

 3. (Optional) Add the reducer functionality for the remove from cart button.